hisabi-app/hisabi/README.md

-# 💰 Self-hosted personal finance web app
+# 💰 FINANCE

+FINANCE is a very simple yet powerful, self-hosted finance tracking web app with the ability to parse SMS transactions and generate very useful insights about your money.

 ## 🛠 Features